c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 ### Compile a DSC Configuration

-To do the compiling it is very simple, just write the name of the configuration in our case it is `Cassini` follow by the `-OutPath`  and `-Verbose` parameter, the verbose parameter is not mandatory but i suggest you put it so you can  see what's happening in the compiling process, but before you start compiming, you need to load your configuration first into memory, you can check the `Function` drive to confirm if it's there.
-Remember that a i said a DSC Configuration after all is nothing more than a special kind of PowerShell function.
+To do the compiling it is very simple, just write the name of the configuration in our case it is `Cassini` follow by the `-OutPath`  and `-Verbose` parameter, the verbose parameter is not mandatory but i suggest you put it so you can  see what's happening in the compiling process, before you start compiling, you need first to load your configuration into memory, you can check the `Function` drive to confirm if its there or not.
+Remember that a i said a DSC Configuration after all is nothing more than a special kind of PowerShell function, so this is why we look for it into this drive.

 **Command:**